lambda826/My-Notebook/99 Interview/Behavior Interview.md

 We just completed and launched the Promotion Shopping Page project world wide, and I am seeking for greater challenges for my carreer from leadership's perspective.
 Specifically more about technical leadership and technical management.

 ## Tell me about a time you disaggreed with someone
 At the very beginning of the Promotion Shopping Page Project, we were discussing what tech stack that we should use.
 Since my team was more about backend, we don't have much fullstack exprience before.
 For front end, what we own is the promotion widget on Amazon retail website which is written in JSP.
+So my PE proposed to keep using JSP cause eveyrone should be more familiar with it, while my proposal was to use other client side rendering stack such as react.
+My arguments were, it's faster, more reusea

 ## Tell me about a time you showed leadership
 ## Tell me about the project that you are most proud of